home-assistant/home-assistant.io/source/_docs/mqtt/discovery.markdown

 The `<node_id>` level can be used by clients to only subscribe to their own (command) topics by using one wildcard topic like `<discovery_prefix>/+/<node_id>/+/set`.

 A base topic `~` may be defined in the payload to conserve memory when the same topic base is used multiple times.
-In the value of configuration variables ending with `_topic`, `~` will be replaced with the base topic, if the `~` occurs at the beginning of the value and immediately followed by a `/`, is surrounded by two `/` or occurs at the end of the value and is immediately prepended by a `/`.
+In the value of configuration variables ending with `_topic`, `~` will be replaced with the base topic, if the `~` occurs at the beginning or end of the value.

 Configuration variable names in the discovery payload may be abbreviated to conserve memory when sending a discovery message from memory constrained devices.